akhilchibber/Optical-Character-Recognition/README.md

   <img src="https://github.com/akhilchibber/Optical-Character-Recognition/blob/main/OCR.png?raw=true" alt="earthml Logo">
 </p>

+## Overview
+This Github Repository provides an Optical Character Recognition (OCR) solution focused on detecting lowercase English characters from images using deep learning.
+The input training dataset includes over 200,000 images of alphanumeric characters generated in 3475 font styles.
+The project includes building and training custom CNN using pre-trained models (EfficientNetB7, MobileNetV2, VGG19, DenseNet121) for character recognition.

 ## Dataset
 The dataset used in this project can be found on Kaggle: [Optical Character Recognition (OCR) Dataset](https://www.kaggle.com/datasets/harieh/ocr-dataset/).